ncfrey/pumml/README.md

 > Mordelet, F.; Vert, J.-P. *A Bagging SVM to Learn from Positive and Unlabeled Examples.* Pattern Recognit.
 Lett.
 2014, 37, 201−209.

-## Example Jupyter notebooks
-Example notebooks that show the functionality of mlmsynth can be found in the `example_notebooks` folder.
+## Getting mlmsynth
+The easiest way to get started with mlmsynth is to create a virtual environment with python3.6 and then `pip install mlmsynth`

+You can also create a virtual environment, clone this repo and do `python setup.py install` in the root directory.

+## Using mlmsynth
+An example Jupyter notebook called `example_nb.ipynb` shows the basic functionality of the package.

 ## About mlmsynth
 More information about using PU learning for materials synthesis prediction can be found in our publication: `DOI: 10.1021/acsnano.8b08014` https://pubs.acs.org/doi/abs/10.1021/acsnano.8b08014